DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Psoriasis is a common skin condition, characterised by red scaly thickened patches (plaques).
-It ofen affects the scalp.
+It often affects the scalp.
 Scalp psoriasis may occur in isolation or with any other form of psoriasis.

 The back of the head is a common site for psoriasis, but multiple discrete areas of the scalp or the whole scalp may be affected.
-Scalp psoriasis is characterised by thick silvery-white scale over well-defined red thickened skin.
+Scalp psoriasis is characterised by thick scale over well-defined, red thickened skin.
+The scale is often silvery white.
 Psoriasis may extend slightly beyond the hairline (facial psoriasis).

 Pityriasis amiantacea is characterised by thick, yellow-white scales densely coating the scalp skin and adhering to the hairs as they exit the scalp.
 The scales are arranged in an overlapping manner like tiles on a roof or flakes of asbestos, hence the name.
-The underlying scalp skin may appear normal, aside from the scale, or may be reddened or scaly.
-Pityriasis amiantacea is often present without any obvious underlying cause, but may be associated with psoriasis, seborrhoeic dermatitis or lichen simplex (another form of dermatitis).
+The underlying scalp skin may appear normal, aside from the scale, or can be reddened or scaly.
+Pityriasis amiantacea is often present without any apparent underlying cause but may be associated with psoriasis, seborrhoeic dermatitis or lichen simplex (another form of dermatitis).

 Most patients with scalp psoriasis do not lose hair despite thick plaques.
 However, hair loss and localised bald patches (alopecia) can occur.